 This article is the first of a series on managed flash storage performances, focusing primarily on SD cards, MMC cards and eMMC modules.
 Throughout the coming articles, we will discuss performance aspects such as access time distribution, that are not often discussed although crucially important for embedded system designers.

 In this article, we start with a detailed discussion of SD card performances, both for consumer and industrial-grade cards.
-We provide benchmarks to illustrate and quantify the large variations in performance between individual devices.
+We use a series of carefully designed bare-metal benchmark tests to illustrate and quantify the large variations in performance between individual devices.
 We also explain why real-world performances are typically much lower than what could be inferred from the manufacturer specifications.
 In the process, we demonstrate the importance of thorough benchmarking and give some advice on specific performance aspects to look for when selecting SD cards.

 SD card manufacturers typically provide the following performance data: